-We need an evaluation project in order to create useful knowledge -to disseminate the learning of this experiment.
+We need an evaluation project in order to create useful knowledge - to disseminate the Learning of this experiment.
 We also need evaluation to provide the individual communities and CIJE with feedback as well as to facilitate reflective practice within the Lead Communities.
-We are asking the communities to take the time to think systematically about what they are doing so that we can always be finetuning and improving on our work.
+We are asking the communities to take that times too uthink systematically about what they are doing so uthat we canaalway what she finetuning and improving on our work.
 It is our hope that this process of constant review and revision will become a norm in the Jewish community.